Skip to Main Content

 Comments

-• philipp hartenfeller OP 12 months ago
+• philipp hartenfeller OP 1.6 years ago

 This should be in native APEX!
 And it also should be able to just-in-time prepare the URL and not just statically when the page loads so that it works for dynamic targets.